Preparing for an Informational Interview

 BEFORE THE INTERVIEW

 Who Can I Contact?
 Students will often conduct informational interviews with friends of the family, alumnae/i of the college, faculty and staff members at the college, people in the community, a previous employer, a friend’s parent, etc. Action Step: Take a few minutes to identify people who have jobs or careers that are of interest to you.
-Don’t feel restricted to limiting your contacts to a geographic area (like home), because the interviews can take place in-person or by phone.
+Don’t feel restricted to limiting your contacts to a geographic area (like home), because the interviews can take place in-person by phone or Skype.
 Usually people are both open and eager to share a bit about their own career path.

 When the person says that her or she would be happy to speak with you, then consider sending a list of questions that you would like to ask.
 You probably won’t get to all of the questions.